Pence, Erdogan, Kurdish SDF agree to 120-hour ceasefire in Syria | DW | 17.10.2019

 However, he expressed uncertainty over other parts along the border that Turkey wants to include in the safe zone.

 Scheduled for just 10 minutes, the meeting between Pence and Erdogan lasted about an hour and a half.
 Pompeo and other officials were to hold talks with their Turkish counterparts.
-Erdogan initially refused to meet the US delegation, saying he would only speak to Trump, before backtracking.
+Erdogan initially refused to meet the US delegation, saying he would only speak to US President Donald Trump, before backtracking.

 Turkey launched its long-threatened military operation in northeastern Syria last week, targeting a US-backed Kurdish-led militia alliance after the United States withdrew from the border.